[Please share this widely] “Say NO to the dumping of Fukushima’s radioactive water to the Pacific Ocean!”

 The Japanese government has been ready to dispose radioactive water from the crippled Fukushima Daiichi nuclear power plant contaminated by tritium and other radioactive materials to the Pacific Ocean.
 We, GENSUIKIN, would like to ask you for your support to prevent this reckless attempt by the government.

-- Please send us your comments criticizing the Japan’s plan to us (e-mail: click here) by November 30th.
+- Please send us your comments criticizing the Japan’s plan to us (e-mail: firstname.lastname@example.org) by January 31st 2021.
 We will submit your comments when we will have negotiation with the Japanese government requesting to halt the disposal.

 - Please also reach out to your elected officials and request that they send a message to the Japanese Consulate or Embassy in your area.
 The Science, ICT, Broadcasting and Communications Committee of the National Assembly of the Republic of Korea has already passed a resolution requesting that the Japanese government establish safer measures when processing the contaminated water.